fabrylab/pyTFM/docs/addon_tutorial.rst

 text files are read into a dictionary where they are sorted for the frames, object ids and the type of the quantity.
 Then this dictionary is reduced to a dictionary where each key is the name of a quantity and the value is a list of the measured values.
-Note that our output text file for the last step shoudl be called "out0.txt" if you followed the tutorial exactely.
+Note that our output text file for the last step should be called "out0.txt" if you followed the tutorial exactely.

 .. code-block:: python